chiedo/go-starter/README.md

 Go-starter
 =========

-A starter structure for web development with Golang and ReactJS.
+A starter structure for web development with Golang.
+Has some pieces in place for ReactJS development.

 Actively being developed...
 Currently not ready for anything.